espertechinc/esper/examples/benchmark/lib/readme.txt

-Drop jars in this folder to have them take into account for the build and run classpath (esper, log4j, commons logging, antlr, cglib jars)
+Drop jars in this folder to have them take into account for the build and run classpath (esper, log4j, slf4j, antlr, cglib jars)

 You can also drop additionnal jars.